TheVisualHub/MembraneFoundry/RaftCraft/README.md

 # Welcome to the Universe of **Raft Craft** 🛡️✨

-## 🎞️ Click on the image to watch a 4K animation of cholesterol-enriched membrane raft.
+## 🎞️ Click on the image to watch a 4K animation of cholesterol-enriched membrane raft modelled in all-atom molecular dynamics:
 [![Watch the video](https://img.youtube.com/vi/mr-7WZk0iPI/maxresdefault.jpg)](https://youtu.be/mr-7WZk0iPI)